SierraSoftworks/blog/src/posts/2021-04-25-how-async-works.md

 ### Green Threads
-Different languages will use different names for these: coroutines, fibers, futures, goroutines, tasks...
+Different languages will use different names for these: coroutines, fibers, futures, Go-routines, tasks...
 All of them are an application-level implementation of the same concurrency and scheduling features found in native operating system threads.

 While [Green treads](https://en.wikipedia.org/wiki/Green_threads) themselves started